NikscodeView/API-Testing-python/README.md

   * [pytest-cov](https://pypi.org/project/pytest-cov/) : pytest plugin to render coverage reports.
   * pre-commit : maange pre commit hooks

-  To install the set up: pip3 install -r requirements.txt
+  To install the set up: pip install -r requirements.txt

 ## Report view in VScode console TEST RESULTS :
 The report view provides report after execution of tests in TEST RESULTS tab in VScode.
 The results are in html format using pytest-html format of report structure woth pytest-cov that gives stats on test execution and code coverage at the end of each run.